-Attending the Antioch University New England MA Program in Dance/Movement Therapy, with mentorship by the Drama Therapy advisor, fulfills most of the credits required.
-Antioch will offer special intensives that students may attend to attain the additional required credits and will maintain an active list of regional and national workshops that students may attend for credit.
+Attending Antioch University New England’s MA Program in Dance/Movement Therapy and Counseling, with mentorship by the Drama Therapy advisor, fulfills most of the credits required.
+Antioch may offer special intensives that students may attend to attain the additional required credits and will maintain an active list of regional and national workshops that students may attend for credit.

 What is Alternative Training?

 The Alternative Training Program was created to provide a means for individuals outside the NADT-approved graduate programs in drama therapy to satisfy the educational requirements for the RDT (Registered Drama Therapist).
 Basic eligibility requirements and additional training/work experience still must be met.
 Alternative training permits individuals to creatively design an individualized learning program that credits related work experience and training opportunities.
 This training is offered through accredited academic institutions, institutes, and conferences and workshops run by RDT/BCTs [Board Certified Trainer].
 Additional hours may also be earned through clinical supervision by a licensed and knowledgeable supervisor or physician and/or registered creative arts or mental health/special education professional.
 Alternative training hours must be earned with more than one RDT/BCT and supervised by at least two different RDTs (or an RDT and a licensed professional in the field.)

 How can I learn more about drama therapy?

 You may email Kim Burden, Drama Therapy advisor or write, call or email the North American Drama Therapy Association: NADTA 44365 Premier Plaza, Suite 220 Ashburn, VA 20147 Email for general questions: firstname.lastname@example.org Email the office: email@example.com Phone: 571-333-2991 Fax: 571-223-6440